mikaelchan/heartbeat/README.md

 # Heartbeat

 A romantic web application for capturing shared moments, future plans, and heartfelt messages.
-Built with Vue 3 + TypeScript on the front end and an Express + MongoDB backend.
+Built with Vue 3 + TypeScript on the front end and an Express + MariaDB backend.

 ## Getting Started

 ### Prerequisites
 - Node.js 18+
 - npm 9+
-- MongoDB instance
+- MariaDB 10.11+ (or compatible MySQL server)

 ### Installation